mindspore-lab/mindcv/docs/en/how_to_guides/write_a_new_model.md

 ## File Header

 A brief description of the document.
-Include model name and paper title.
+Include the model name and paper title.
 As follows:

 ```python